ModernRetroDesign/z2revamp/README.md

+# Zelda II Revamped

+Coding: Giric

+Art: HaddianKey

 # To-Do (in no particular order)

-Finish experiance bar percentages to 9000 (currently stops at 800)
+Finish experience bar percentages to 9000 (currently stops at 800)

 Refine dialog boxes to reveal text as per orginal game